Art and Design

 Health Care in Great Britain

-Tours, lectures, and discussions enable participants to meet, compare experiences, and exchange ideas with their counterparts in the British National Health Service.
-Points of interest include the Royal Hospital Chelsea, Hunterian Museum, Old St. Thomas Operating Theatre, Wellcome Collection, the Nurses' Chapel at Westminster, and others.
+Tours, historic walks, lectures, and group discussions enable participants to explore both past and present health care issues in Great Britain.
+Points of interest include the Royal Hospital Chelsea,the Gordon museum of Pathology, Old St. Thomas Operating Theatre, the Wellcome Collection, a Plague Walk and other activities.
+Differences in the health care systems of the United States and Great Britain will be considered.
 Jane Kiernan, Ph.D., professor of nursing instructs.

 International Business: The British Experience

-Students explore the world of international business as they tour London's renowned commercial and financial landmarks.
-Points of interest on this in-depth guided excursion may include Lloyds of London, the Bank of England, London Stock Exchange, American Embassy, Guild Hall, Baltic Exchange, Docklands, Port of London Authority, City of London Museum, Fishmongers Hall and Harrods.
+Students explore the world of international business as they tour London’s renowned commercial and financial landmarks.
+Included are walking tours of the financial, legal and retail districts.
+Points of interest on this in-depth guided excursion may include Lloyds of London, the Bank of England, The London Metal Exchange, American Embassy, Middle Temple, Guild Hall, Baltic Exchange, Docklands, Lloyd’s Register, City of London Museum, Fishmongers Hall, and Harrods Department Store.
 Tom Paczkowski, professor of business instructs.

 Media: The British Experience

 In this comprehensive exploration of 21st-century media, professionals from the British broadcasting industry provide an in-depth view of radio, television, cable, and satellite in Great Britain.
-Tours, lectures, and discussions feature BBC television and radio facilities, the National Science Museum, a backstage tour at the National Theatre and many other highlights.
-Steve Keeler and Tom Proietti, professors of telecommunications instruct.
+Tours, lectures, and discussions feature BBC television and radio facilities, a backstage tour at the National Theatre and many other highlights.
+Steve Keeler and Jack Rosenberry, professors of telecommunications instruct.

 Selected Topics in International Theatre: The London Theatre

-Participants spend two weeks in London attending and discussing plays presented by the National Theatre, Royal Shakespeare Company in Stratfordon-Avon, West End theatres, and experimental companies of the Fringe.
-When possible, seminars discussing productions will include guests from these companies.
-Backstage tours and visiting the sites of London will also be part of the itinerary.
+Participants spend two weeks in London attending and discussing plays presented by the National Theatre, West End theatres and experimental companies of the Fringe.
+Backstage tours of Shakespeare’s Globe, The National Theatre and Theatre Royal on Drury Lane will also be included.
+The itinerary will also include visiting the sites of London, such as the Victoria and Albert Museum’s Theatre Exhibit, the Millennium Bridge, Covent Garden street performers, a walking tour and much more.
 Robert Frame, director of theatre operations instructs.